rmoyano/sshforeveryone/chapter1.md

 ##Tools
 This is the list of tools that we are going to use on this guide:

+    Remote operations are done using ssh, scp, and sftp.
+    Key management with ssh-add, ssh-keysign, ssh-keyscan, and ssh-keygen.
+    The service side consists of sshd, sftp-server, and ssh-agent.

 - *ssh(1)* - The basic rlogin/rsh-like client program
 - *sshd(8)* - The daemon that permits you to log in
 - *ssh-agent(1)* - An authentication agent that can store private keys